saahil/saahil.github.io/_drafts/2022-02-02-driving-test.md

 categories: personal Germany
 ---

-It's possible that I hone other skills that do not have to reflect how I can't notice small white dots at large intersections.
+It's possible that I possess other skills that have nothing to do with how I can't notice small white dots at large intersections.